Greens Farms Academy is a PreK-12, coed school in Westport, CT

 The journey is the destination.

-Each grade in Lower School is a step (or a hundred steps!) in a journey.
+Each grade in Lower School is a step in a journey.
 Our teachers create an intentional, immersive experience that moves naturally from one week (and month, and year) to the next.
 We pay attention to fundamental skills and habits of mind, but we also practice leadership, develop social connections, and explore the outdoors.
 The result is a safe, fun, challenging education in cooperation and creative thinking, risk taking and resilience, identity and independence.

 What leadership looks like.